B2B Web · Gov / Public Sector

 Impact

-• Re-designed and shipped the full case management system from discovery to delivery
+• Shipped the redesigned case management system from discovery to delivery

 • Cut case admin time from days to minutes